-Adding a sense of reality or an added flair to any production can often be done through props.
+Adding a sense of reality or an added flair to any TV advertising campaign can often be done through props.
 An art director will work directly with the commercial director to plan the “look” of the set.
-Sometimes special physical effects are needed for a shoot, think slow-motion milk pouring, these setups are also handled by the art director.
+Sometimes special physical effects are needed for a TV advertising shoot, think slow-motion milk pouring, the art director also handles these setups.

 At the end of the shoot day, it is the DIT’s (Digital Image Technician) job to ensure the rushes are securely backed up and taken to the post-production facility, ready for the next stage.

-During the online edit final graphics are added and the footage is graded.
-Grading is the art of giving the footage a certain look, raw video from the camera lacks punch and can look drab.
-Grading is a fun experience of sitting in a darkened room with an artist called a colourist and watching them create “Carribean Sky” blue and “Burnished Aubergine“ purple from what you thought was a shot of a woman in a mauve dress on Clapham Common.
+During the online edit, we add things like final graphics.
+At this point, we also grade the footage.
+Grading is the art of giving the footage a distinct look, raw video from the camera lacks punch and can look drab.
+Grading is a fun part of the TV advertising experience.
+It involves sitting in a darkened room with an artist called a colourist.
+It’s the colourists job to create “Caribbean Sky” blue and “Burnished Aubergine“ purple from what you thought was a shot of a woman in a mauve dress on Clapham Common.

-The endframe and any calls to action are also added in the online edit, the skill involved in sculpting an endframe cannot be dismissed.
+The endframe and any calls to action get added in the online edit.
+There is great skill in sculpting an endframe.
 It has to look like a piece of typographic mastery and needs enough impact to convince the viewer to click or call at their earliest convenience.

-Copy rotations need to be sent too and this is either done by the media agency or the production company – via Caria.
-TV stations require the commercials and the copy rotations 2 working days prior to the airdate.
 If you are delivering TV idents, then you will need to ensure the idents complete a Harding Test before sending them to the channel.
-This is an automatic test for photosensitive epilepsy provocative image sequences.
-If the idents fail the test, they cannot be aired.
+This test is an automatic test for photosensitive epilepsy provocative image sequences.

-Once your TV commercial is with the TV stations and the rotations have been sent, you can sit back and watch in excitement as your hard work debuts on the big screen – seeing it real time on TV is always a thrilling moment!
+Once your TV commercial is with the TV stations and the rotations have been sent, you can sit back and watch in excitement as your hard work debuts on the big screen – seeing your TV advertising real-time on TV is always a thrilling moment!